A Guide to AYSO Marketing for Regions

 Welcome to AYSO’s Marketing Guide!
 Please use this as a resource to provide useful information on how to best build awareness and engagement in your Region.
 Whether your Region is new or old, below are marketing tips and techniques you can implement as well as a list of resources that are available to you.
 Let’s get started!

 New Marketing/Branding Site – This new site allows you to customize AYSO marketing collateral without needing design software – http://www.aysomarketing.org/.
 Below you will find links to all other marketing resources.

 Before you begin marketing for your new Region or for the upcoming season for your existing Region, you need to identify who you will be marketing to.
 This is crucial because it will determine the marketing mix you choose and the programs you promote.

-For example, if you are promoting AYSO’s Grassroots program, you have a large audience to appeal to.
+For example, if you are promoting AYSO’s Core program, you have a large audience to appeal to.
 It is AYSO’s most well-known entity with the broadest base, parents of school age children, primarily the mothers of the school age children, not the children themselves.